 I find all sorts of fossils that are in a situation that I can’t describe, then someone tells me the word for it.
 Steinkern is one of those.
 A Steinkern is a fossil consisting of mud or sediment formed by entering the hollow part of a natural object.
 A bivalve shell can become one easily.
 The Composita post details an example showing a steinkern.
 Below is a photo of a steinkern from a Brachiopod, Composita.

 The fossil above formed when sediment entered the hollow shell of the deceased Composita.
-I often thought that perhaps pockets of air could indeed persist after hundreds of millions of years, but it appears that isn’t the case.
+I often thought that perhaps air pockets could persist after hundreds of millions of years, but that isn’t the case.
 Rock itself is often permeable.
 Water will carry all sorts of minerals into these hollow spaces over time.

 Cephalopods preserved as Steinkerns

-A large number of the cephalopods I find are preserved only as a steinkern.
-The fossilized shell portions stick securely to the containing limestone matrix, and the shell and the inner steinkern separate easier than the shell and the limestone.
+Many of the cephalopods I find are preserved only as a steinkern.
+The fossilized shell portions stick securely to the limestone matrix, and the shell and the inner steinkern separate easier than the shell and the limestone.
 The septal walls remain embedded in the steinkern and make for interesting-looking fossils.

 Gastropods preserved as Steinkerns